marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

    export default orchestrator
    ```

-5. First we implement the call of the new Activity Function to execute the check we just implemented:
+5. Implement the call of the new Activity Function to execute the check we just implemented:

    ```typescript
    const orchestrator = df.orchestrator(function* (context) {